angelosoriano-source/arcadio-layout/analysis/testing.md

 <img width="634" height="848" alt="Arcadio-EN1" src="https://github.com/user-attachments/assets/7dac41d5-61d5-4265-a51f-6dab480a5af1" />

 In summary, Arcadio achieves a 54.68% reduction in Same Finger Bigrams (SFBs) and a 25% reduction in total physical effort.
-In practice, you trip over the same finger only a hal of the time and save a quarter of the physical effort.
+In practice, you trip over the same finger only a half of the time and save a quarter of the physical effort.
 However, effort is not exactly the same as the actual physical distance your hands travel; that is the next factor we will analyze below.

 ## Travel Distance